An Exploration of Baroque Art, Architecture & Sculpture

 Saint Thecla Praying for the Plague-Stricken by Baroque artist Giovanni Battista Tiepolo

-His crucial works are St. Thecla praying for the plague-stricken, Translation of the Holy House to Loreto, Translation of the Holy House to Loreto and Marriage of Barbarossa.
+His crucial works are St. Thecla praying for the plague-stricken, Translation of the Holy House to Loreto, Translation of the Holy House to Loreto, and Marriage of Barbarossa.

-A few other eminent works from the baroque period are Rhinoceros by Pietro Longhi in 1751, Flea Hunt by Giuseppe Maria Crespi in 1707, Raphael blessing Tobias and Sarah in 1750 by Gian Antonio Guardi, Monks in the refectory by Alessandro Magnasco, and Basin of San Marco by Canaletto.
+A few other eminent works from the Baroque period are Rhinoceros by Pietro Longhi in 1751, Flea Hunt by Giuseppe Maria Crespi in 1707, Raphael Blessing Tobias and Sarah in 1750 by Gian Antonio Guardi, Monks in the refectory by Alessandro Magnasco, and Basin of San Marco by Canaletto.

 The Flea Baroque art by Giuseppe Maria Crespi